wencov/flight/README.md

 - Three airports without `Latitude` and `Longitude` data are excluded in the map view.
 These are small airports (`UST`, `PBG`, `ECP`) with less than 5,000 annual flight volume

-- There are around 480k flights during October 2015 that have Original and Destination Airports not in ITAT code.
+- There are around 480k flight data points from October 2015 that have Original and Destination Airports not in ITAT code.
 The numerical code seems to be U.S. Department of Transportation's airport code.
-This data quality issue is best fixed at data source before importing to Power BI due to performance concern.
-However, in this analysis, these airport codes are kept as is.
-And they are showing as `(Blank)` when analyzing by airport
+This data quality issue is best fixed at data source.
+In this analysis, these airport codes are kept as is.
+However, they are showing as `(Blank)` when analyzing by airport

 ## Checkpoints: